vasco3/Calculator/README.md

 2. Click on the operator button ('+', '-', 'x', '/').
 3. Click on the second batch of digits.
 4. Click on the '=' sign.

-## Features

-This is a calculator web app to perform sumple arithmetic operations such as:

-- Addition
-- Subtraction
-- Multiplication
-- Division

 ## Responsive Design